railgunlabs/judo/README.md

 ## Robust Processing

-Judo is robust.
-It can process both null and non-null-terminated UTF-8 encoded strings.
+Judo supports processing both null and non-null-terminated UTF-8 encoded strings.
-It can detect malformed UTF-8 sequences and problematic conditions not fully specified in the JSON specification, such as mismatched UTF-16 surrogate pairs.
+It detects malformed UTF-8 sequences and problematic conditions not fully specified in the JSON specification, such as mismatched UTF-16 surrogate pairs.

+Judo parses JSON inputs up to 1 GB in size.
+Larger inputs are safely detected and reported as exceeding the supported limit.

 ## MISRA C:2012 Conformance